Teaching English Abroad Salaries – Where Can You Make the Most Money?

 Teaching English online as a digital nomad

-Another option if you want to travel or live overseas while teaching is to become a digital nomad and work virtually.
-Whether you choose to work with a company, via an ELT marketplace, or run your own online business, at the end of the day, all you’ll really need to work is your laptop and a good internet connection.
+If you want to travel or live overseas while teaching, you can also become a digital nomad and teach online.
+Whether you choose to freelance with an online school or company, tutor for a marketplace, or run your own online English teaching business, at the end of the day, all you’ll really need to work is your laptop and a good internet connection.

 Teaching English online is a great option for teachers who plan to move from country to country often, as you won’t need to find a new job every time you want to travel to a new place.
 You can also use online teaching as a way to save money.
 For instance, if you work online but live in a country with a low cost of living (e.g., Colombia), you can save a lot of your income.